 “Our technology has the capability to both deliver and withdraw fluid,” Taberner says.
 “No other jet projection technology has that capacity.”

-Research into needle-free injections is a long game, as is the potential commercialization of the technology, Taberner says.
+Research into needle-free glucose monitoring injections is a long game, as is the potential commercialization of the technology, Taberner says.
 However, he believes Xu’s research will contribute to the ultimate aim of the development of a single lancet-free reversible technology that will allow for both blood sampling and insulin delivery based on the glucose measurement in one device.

 “I hope that this research will contribute to that, and to the improvement in human healthcare, especially in the management of diabetes,” Xu says.